tfso/AppVeyor/README.md

     -h, --help                output usage information
     -p, --path <workspace>    Path to workspace
-    -d, --destination <path>  Destination of build directory -j, --jsb <file>          Old style using the jsb that contains all of your project files
+    -d, --destination <path>  Destination of build directory -z, --keepPackageVersion  Flag to keep package version instead of replacing it with appveyor version -x, --keepAppVersion      Flag to keep app version instead of replacing it with appveyor version -j, --jsb <file>          Old style using the jsb that contains all of your project files
 ```

 ### build-sencha publish --help
 ```
-  Usage: publish [options]
+  Usage: publish [options] [url]

-  Publish packages to repository and making artifacts of apps
+  Publishing artifacts of apps and packages to appveyor, but if url is defined will packages be posted to repository instead

   Options: